settlersxp/restAPIInterview/api/Readme.md

 # TODOs:
-1. Remove the id from the saving DTO
+1. Remove the id from the saving DTO - (done)
-2. Fix Patch method
+2. Fix Patch method - (done)
-3. Use a service or repository instead of directly accessing the database in the controller
+3. Use a service or repository instead of directly accessing the database in the controller - (done)
 4. Add authentication
+5. Add model validation
+6. Add unit tests